chenxm2/learngit/readme.txt

 Git is a distributed   aversion control system.
-Git is free software haha
+Git is free software haha the GPL